 Imagine you have to find out how many times the word “Blue” was repeated by sorting through a million files.
 Even if it takes you one second per file, you have to work for 11 days straight without any intervals.
 But if you assign this same task to the computer using an algorithm, it will compute by using its processing power and accomplish the task in a few seconds.

-Based on the data acquired, AI will build assumptions and come up with possible new outcome by considering many factors into account which helps them to make better decisions than humans.
+Based on the data acquired, AI will build assumptions and come up with possible new outcomes by considering many factors into account which helps them to make better decisions than humans.

 Consider this Example: